Topographic0cean/6502/README.md

 # 6502

 A 6502 emulator based on fake6502 and Ben Eater's hardware design.
+The object is to create a simple test harness to prototype and debug BASIC and 6502 assembly programs.

 # Dependencies

-On Mac, install popt with brew install popt.
+On Mac, install popt with "brew install popt".

 Install cc65 from https://cc65.github.io/